aboutcircles/circles-contracts-v2/README.md

 - Flexible economic interactions between individuals, organizations, and groups
 - Equilibrium mechanism balancing issuance and demurrage

+## Documentation

+For more details on Circles and details of the implementation please refer to [https://aboutcircles.github.io/circles-contracts-v2/](https://aboutcircles.github.io/circles-contracts-v2/)

 ## Getting Started

 🐲 **Beta Status**: This repository is in beta and actively developed in the open.
 While initial reviews are on-going, we welcome community engagement for wider testing and integration.
 As AGPL-licensed software, it's provided as-is.
 We encourage thorough review and testing before any production use.